TTI undertake preliminary and detailed design of all manner of mooring systems, for example:

-Synthetic fibre ropes offer a potential solution to the weight problems of using steel mooring lines in deepwater as they have a very low weight in water.
+Synthetic fiber ropes offer a potential solution to the weight problems of using steel mooring lines in deepwater as they have a very low weight in water.

 Also, compared to steel, there are a vary large number of

-synthetic fibre material compositions with a wide range of material properties.
+synthetic fiber material compositions with a wide range of material properties.